 But it is not only Bavaria's universities which act as a talent pool and source of innovation for the automotive sector.
 The state's dual education system ensures that the next generation receives excellent training, providing sustainable support for the automotive industry in areas such as production and automotive trading.
 The research undertaken by the universities is complemented by the work of institutions such as multiple Fraunhofer Institutes, the iwb Anwenderzentrum Augsburg and the Neue Materialien Nordbayern competence centre.
 Material innovations, electromobility, vehicle electronics: the future of the car is being developed in many different areas.
 All of them are at home in Bavaria.

-Multiple networks in Bavaria bring the key actors in the automotive sector together.
+Multiple networks in Bavaria bring the key players in the automotive sector together.
 One of these is the Bavaria-wide Automotive cluster, whose aims include increasing transparency in the existing competences in business and science with relevance for the automotive industry, increasing value creation, a cross-sector exchange of information and experience, and interdisciplinary networking.
+It also provides a common platform for the concerns and interests of the automotive supply industry.
 The cluster is supported by a committee of experts from business and science.

-Alongside the Automotive cluster, the internationally-orientated Bavarian Innovation and Cooperation Initiative for the Automotive Suppliers Industry (BAIKA) is also active and now includes around 2,200 companies and institutes from over 50 countries.
-There are many useful synergies between the Automotive cluster and the BAIKA network.
+A competency atlas is also integrated into the cluster, which comprises various companies and institutions from more than 50 countries, and which can be used to search for potential partners or technologies.
 Specific networks such as the M•A•I Carbon cluster complement the networks already mentioned.
 The cluster makes a significant contribution to the establishment of the Munich-Augsburg-Ingolstadt region as a European centre for fibre-reinforced plastics.
 All these networks combine to make Bavaria a top location for the automotive industry.